doriordan / skuber 2.6.8

 Building

 Building the library from source is very straightforward.
-Simply run sbt testin the root directory of the project to build the library (and examples) and run the unit tests to verify the build.
+Simply run sbt test in the root directory of the project to build the libraries (and examples) and run the unit tests to verify the build.
+You can then run the integration tests as outlined here.

 License